The CTSI Community Engagement Core facilitates equitable, authentic, and robust community-engaged research to improve health.

 Key sites include Lincoln Community Health, the former Watts Hospital, CAARE, Inc., El Centro Hispano Inc., Senior PharmAssist, Black Wall Street, and a comparison of grocery stores in various community neighborhoods.

 Research enrichment tours

-Promote transparency and trust around the research process among community members, patients, and academic researchers.
+Consultation around building tours to promote transparency and trust around the research process among community members, patients, and academic researchers.